Emma (2020 film): Plot summary

 Frank's arrival prompts the Westons to hold a ball, at which Mr Elton rudely snubs Harriet.
 She is rescued by George Knightley, who asks her to dance.
 Emma and Knightley also share a dance, awakening romantic feelings between them.

 During a picnic at Box Hill, Frank urges the company to play a lighthearted game, and Emma, in a moment of thoughtless humour, insults Miss Bates, causing her great distress.
 Knightley privately reprimands Emma for her unkindness, prompting her to reflect on her behaviour.
 She apologises to Miss Bates, who forgives her.
 Harriet confides to Emma that she has again found love; she does not name the man, but Emma assumes she is referring to Frank Churchill.

 The sudden death of Frank's aunt leads to the revelation that Frank and Jane Fairfax have been secretly engaged, a match they had been concealing from her.
 Emma attempts to break the news gently to Harriet, only to be told that it is George Knightley, not Frank, whom Harriet loves.
 According to Harriet, her love is reciprocated.

 Knightley happens upon Emma while she is out walking.
 He is determined now to declare his love for her, but Emma stops him, believing that he has come to confess his love for Harriet.
-So overcome is Emma when she realises what Knightley is saying that she develops a nosebleed.
-She joyfully accepts his hand.
+So overcome is Emma when she realises what Knightley is saying that she develops a nosebleed and leaves without a response.

 Emma visits Mr Martin to make amends, offering him a portrait of Harriet she drew herself.
 Mr Martin renews his offer of marriage, and this time Harriet accepts.
-Harriet and Robert Martin marry, followed by Emma and George Knightley.
+Knightley proposes again, but Emma cannot bring herself to leave her father; she accepts when Knightley offers to leave his own estate to live at Hartfield.
+Harriet and Robert Martin marry, followed by Emma and Knightley.